mnalli/panson/README.md

 Panson is an interactive sonification framework based on sc3nb.

-We also present a facial expression sonification Jupyeter Notebook based on OpenFace 2.0 and Panson.

 ## Installation

 You can installed the required dependencies with the following command: